The truth about the TSA’s pointless knife fight

 The loudest came from the Flight Attendants Union Coalition, which represents nearly 90,000 airline crew members.
 Shortly after the announcement, it launched an online petition to persuade the TSA to reverse course.

 “It’s obvious that knives pose a threat,” Veda Shook, president of the Association of Flight Attendants, told me.
-“That’s why pocketknives have been banned on U.S. commercial aircraft for more than a decade, just as they are in government buildings such as the Capitol and courthouses.”
+“That’s why pocketknives have been banned on U.S. commercial aircraft for more than a decade.
+They are also banned in government buildings such as the Capitol and courthouses.”

 The new policy also came under fire from the Federal Law Enforcement Officers Association and from at least one passenger group.
-Paul Hudson, the executive director of the Aviation Consumer Action Project, which advocates for air travelers, suggested that more knives on board could make it easier to pull off another terrorist attack.
+Paul Hudson is the executive director of the Aviation Consumer Action Project.
+He advocates for air travelers.
+Paul suggested that more knives on board could make it easier to pull off another terrorist attack.
 “Terrorists now can bring on board knives as sharp as the then-permitted box cutters used by the 9/11 hijackers,” he said.

 Frequent air travelers such as Ron Goltsch, an engineer from West Caldwell, N.J., say that they were confounded by the TSA’s actions, which are just the latest in a series of decisions that have left passengers scratching their heads.